doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

 Writing a basic fixture is simple.
 But what if you have multiple fixture classes and want to be able to refer to the data loaded in other fixture classes?
-For example, what if you load a ``User`` object in one fixture, and then want to refer to reference it in a different fixture in order to assign that user to a particular group?
+For example, what if you load a ``User`` object in one fixture, and then want to refer to it in a different fixture in order to assign that user to a particular group?

 The Doctrine fixtures library handles this easily by allowing you to specify